n1d3v/WMPotify/README.md

 * Make sure to check for new commits and update the theme (+CustomApps+WH mod) accordingly if you installed this WIP theme

 ## TODO
-* Support more versions of Spotify
-    * Older versions support
 * Add installation script + guide

 ### Things to be done after a proper beta release